 Before the invention of the blender and the food processor, making mayonnaise at home was pretty much a chore.
 It could be made with a whisk or a hand-cranked eggbeater.

-To make homemade mayonnaise, start with the freshest eggs you can find.
 When commercial mayonnaise appeared at the trading post, its popularity soared.
 Today you can find mayonnaise on or in about any food product.
 The old myth that any food containing mayonnaise will turn to deadly poison when exposed to the outside atmosphere is not true.
 Commercial mayonnaise contains enough acid to kill the food poisoning bacteria.
 However, other bacteria and mold can spoil the mayonnaise, but it won't make you sick.

 Homemade mayonnaise is a different story.
 You need to be careful with it.
 You want the freshest eggs you can find.
 Homemade mayonnaise should always be kept under refrigeration and never for more than about three days.